lucaskoensgen/pcs_scraper/README.md

 2. Teams
 3. Races

-In the next versions of this project I would like to link the statistical data from PCS with rider strata data.
+In the next versions of this project I would like to link the statistical data from PCS with rider Strava data.

 ## Installation